Snails are able to survive intact after being eaten by birds, according to scientists.

 They also studied the genetic differences of T. boeningi populations found across the island and discovered considerable variation.

-"Biogeography of wingless terrestrial invertebrates, in particular snails, is often faced with mysterious long distance dispersal patterns that can only be explained by hand waving arguments involving birds' feet or guts or cyclones," said Mr Wada.
+Rather than only mating with nearby snails, these results suggested that different populations made contact despite their geographical isolation."Biogeography of wingless terrestrial invertebrates, in particular snails, is often faced with mysterious long distance dispersal patterns that can only be explained by hand waving arguments involving birds' feet or guts or cyclones," said Mr Wada.

 "This is the first study showing that birds can indeed transport a substantial [number of] micro land snails in their gut alive."